 Defining customers problems

-You can make the marketplace platform successful from a long-term perspective only if it solves real problems of sellers and buyers.
+You can make the marketplace platform successful in a long-term perspective only if it solves real problems of users.
 Without providing a useful and up-to-date service, the marketplace won’t last long.
-And the only way to determine the real problems of customers and make startup successful is to understand people whose lives you are about to improve.
+The only way to determine the real problems of customers is to understand people whose lives you are about to improve.
 The success of the startup directly depends on the organization’s knowledge of its customers.
 The closer to customers your organization is, the more chances for winning the market you have.

 - Define the larger target audience that has problems which you are solving.
 However, if people experience the same pains, it doesn’t mean they have an identical context.
-For example, when you have a marketplace in the beauty industry and sells beauty service, your target audience is women and men who want to make their appearance better.
+For example, in the beauty industry, your target audience is women and men who want to look better.
 Though the list of services should be different for them.

 - Identify potential customers out of the larger target audience.
 These are people with a particular problem that your marketplace solves.
 For instance, let’s continue with a beauty service marketplace example.
 For such business, potential customers can be only women at the age of 18-55.

 - Create an ideal customer profile (ICP).
-An ideal customer is a person whose problems you can solve and who is ready and willing to buy the product or service your marketplace propose.
+An ideal customer is a person whose problems you can solve and who is ready to buy your product.
 It’s even better if this person is already looking for a solution to the problem.

 Let’s get down to how to do this.

-1. Firstly, you need to identify how the market is divided into groups of customers, who can use the product you are providing.
+1. Firstly, you need to identify how the market is divided into groups of customers.
 Take into consideration the following criteria that will let you establish different groups of customers: